Logic Colloquium 2024

 • James Freitag, University of Illinois at Chicago: When any three solutions are independent

-• Marianna Girlando, University of Amsterdam: A decision algorithm for intuitionistic S4
+• Marianna Girlando, University of Amsterdam: Proof systems and decision algorithms for intuitionistic K

 • Stephen Jackson, University of North Texas: Recent advances in the combinatorics of determinacy models